JuliaIntervals/IntervalLinearAlgebra.jl/docs/src/tutorials/linear_systems.md

 This function returns two values: an interval vector `x` and a boolean certificate `cert`.
 If `cert==true` then `x` is guaranteed to be an enclosure of the real linear system `Ax=b`.
 If `cert == false` then the algorithm could not verify that the enclosure is rigorous, i.e. it may or may not contain the true solution.

-In the following example the epsilon inflation returns a non-rigorous bound
+In the following example the epsilon inflation method returns a non-rigorous bound

 ```@example ils
 A1 = [1..1+1e-16 2;3 4]